 I started my first podcast in 2009 and I’ve been recording conversations with interesting people who move and inspire me ever since.

 Inspired by artists like Robert Rauschenberg and Cy Twombly, my paintings are rooted in my love of using process and materials to create texture and dense visual narratives.

-The second edition of my book Photography by the Letter is packed with more than 50 additional terms, plus more diagrams, photos, tips, exercises, Q&As, and interviews with incredible photographers—it's over 300 pages and, for a limited time, you name the price.
+The eBook-only second edition of my book Photography by the Letter is packed with more than 50 additional terms, plus more diagrams, photos, tips, exercises, Q&As, and interviews with incredible photographers—over 300 pages of photography education and inspiration.